Teen Robbed And Shot During Meeting To Buy Car In Fairfield

 “He had said that he went out there the day before to go look at the car and that they were totally friendly to him,” said Treat.

-Lopretta graduated from Bonita High School in June and had a plan for what came next.
+Lopretta graduated from Benicia High School in June and had a plan for what came next.
 He was going to buy a new car, save money to get a place with his girlfriend and work towards becoming a history teacher.
-It was a career choice, Treat said, was particularly special to him.READ MORE: Man Dies After Crashing Motorcycle, Falling Over Freeway Guardrail In Sacramento
+It was a career choice, Treat said, was particularly special to him.READ MORE: Schools Take Lead Role In Promoting Vaccines For Youngsters

 “He said he wanted to go be a history teacher because he could relate to the kids who are going to struggle because sometimes he struggled in classes, too, not because he wasn’t smart,” said Treat, “He had his mind on other things.
 He wanted to go sell his shoes or go flip a car or go hang out with his friends and go take his girlfriend to the movies and go to the beach and check out what’s [on] ESPN because he loves the Giants.”